 Types of Induction Motor

-- These two motors are further divided into many types.
+These two motors are further divided into many types.

-Single Phase Induction Motor
+Single-Phase Induction Motor

-- When a single-phase is applied to this motor then the revolving magnetic field is created.
+When a single phase is applied to this motor, then the revolving magnetic field is created.

-- There are many types of single-phase induction motor.
+There are many types of single-phase induction motor.

-- Split-Phase Induction Motor
+Split-Phase Induction Motor

-- Shaded Pole Induction Motor
+Shaded Pole Induction Motor

-- Capacitor Start and Capacitor Run Induction Motor
+Capacitor Start and Capacitor Run Induction Motor

-- Capacitor Start Induction Motor
+Capacitor Start Induction Motor

 Three-Phase Induction Motor

-- Wound rotor motor needs exterior resistances to have higher initial torque.
+A wound-rotor motor needs exterior resistances to have higher initial torque.

 Induction Motor Features

-- There is no need for a special motor to start an induction motor like the synchronous motor.
+There is no need for a special motor to start an induction motor like the synchronous motor.

-- In our industries and in households it is mostly used.
+In our industries and in households, it is mostly used.

 Applications of Induction Motor

-- It is used in different pumping devices.
+It is used in different pumping devices.

-- It is used in compressors.
+It is used in compressors.

-- An induction motor is used in little fans.
+An induction motor is used in little fans.

-- It used in different juicer machined.
+It is used in different juicer machines.

-- Induction motor is also used in toys and robotic devices.
+Induction motor is also used in toys and robotic devices.

-- It used in Higher-speed cleaners
+It is used in higher-speed cleaners.

-- It used in Electric razors
+It is used in electric razors.

-- It also used in different Drilling machines.
+It’s also used in different drilling machines.

 Induction Motor Advantages